|

 Original

-done, but the dark values in the mudhills lack vitality and have a dull
+was done, but the dark values in the mudhills lack vitality and have

-gray appearance.
-The top half of the image (mostly the sky) was burned
+a dull gray appearance.
+The top half of the image (mostly the sky)

-substantially.
-There is detail throughout the image, including the surface
+was burned substantially.
+There is detail throughout the image, including

-of the moon, but the "mood" that I sought could best be achieved
+the surface of the moon, but the "mood" that I sought could

 |